ljstein99/Rocket-League-Script/README.md

 ## Created By

 This tool was developed by ljstein99 with the purpose of exploring automation with Python.
 It's provided as-is under the MIT License.
-Feel free to fork, modify, and use the script as you see fit.

 ## Version